hihihii123/labX/SECURITY.md

 ## Reporting a Vulnerability

-If you want to report a vulnerability, email me at ang_sen_luen_matthias@s2023.ssts.edu.sg
+If you want to report a vulnerability, put it in the issues tab.
+Please use the right tags.